calebfaris/ict302-5/content/posts/initial_group_contract.md

 > *At Project Pet, we aim to provide the highest level of care for animals by supplying the resources, education, and outreach needed to connect them with loving humans.*

 In our opinion, ***"A"*** work will represent a proffesional and aesthetic online appearance.
 It will include links to appropriate sources, attractive images, and a seamless user interface.
-Some specific features we wish to include are:
+Some specific features we wish to include are: a donation link, a shop, a pet finder, an events page, a services page, a contact page, a mission page.

-> -Donation link

-> -Shop

-> -Pet finder

-> -Events page

-> -Services page

-> -Contact page

-> -Mission

 To an unknowing stranger, an ***"A"*** website should be indistingushable from a real, authentic pet-focused website.
 It will be complete and functional, and filled with different forms of content.
 It should represent our mission and be considered a **GREAT** website.